KANGYUlab/HG002/README.md

 Hybrid Hiseq/HiFi database of HG002 for quality estimation

-Sequencing dataset of HG002 released by GIAB can be found [here](https://github.com/KANGYUlab/HG002/blob/main/SequencingData.md).
+Sequencing dataset of HG002 and Hybrid Hiseq/HiFi database for quality estimation released by GIAB can be found [here](https://github.com/KANGYUlab/HG002/blob/main/SequencingData.md).

 ## Contact
 Please raise issues on this Github repository concerning access to this dataset.
 For any errors identified in the assembly itself, please raise issues on the associated [issues repository](https://github.com/KANGYUlab/HG002/issues).